-The department shall name the members of the state child protection team.
+- 1. The department shall name the members of the state child protection team.
 The department is responsible for all reports made pursuant to this chapter.
-The department shall set meetings for the purposes of fulfilling the duties set forth in sections 50-25.1-02 [Definitions] and 50-25.1-04.
+The department shall set meetings for the purposes of fulfilling the duties set forth in sections 50-25.1-02 [Definitions] and 50-25.1-04. - 2.
 Under procedures adopted by the team, the team may meet at any time, confer with any individuals, groups, and agencies, and may issue reports or recommendations on any aspect of child abuse, neglect, or death resulting from abuse or neglect the team deems appropriate.
-All reports or recommendations issued are subject to section 50-25.1-11 [Confidentiality of records - Authorized disclosures], except that the team shall make available information reflecting the disposition of reports of institutional child abuse, neglect, or death resulting from abuse or neglect, when the identity of persons reporting, and of the children and parents of children involved, is protected.

-3. In every case of alleged institutional child abuse or neglect, the state child protection team shall make a determination whether child abuse or neglect is indicated.
+All reports or recommendations issued are subject to section 50-25.1-11 [Confidentiality of records Authorized disclosures], except that the team shall make available information reflecting the disposition of reports of institutional child abuse, neglect, or death resulting from abuse or neglect, when the identity of persons reporting, and of the children and parents of children involved, is protected. - 3.
+In every case of alleged institutional child abuse or neglect, the state child protection team shall make a determination whether child abuse or neglect is indicated.
 Upon a determination that institutional child abuse or neglect is indicated, the state child protection team promptly shall make a written report of the determination.
-When a report includes an allegation or report of institutional child abuse and neglect as defined in section 50-25.1-02 [Definitions], the state child protection team promptly shall notify the executive director of the determination
+When a report includes an allegation or report of institutional child abuse and neglect as defined in section 50-25.1-02 [Definitions], the state child protection team promptly shall notify the commissioner of the department or the commissioner's designee of the determination - 3.2.1 Recommendation: Statutorily require a multi-disciplinary team response specific to child sex trafficking victims.
+(See Issue Brief 3.2.)